 “My goal as a teacher is to produce well-rounded musicians with practical musical skills.
 This includes technique, tone, and development of the ear, knowledge of various genres, the ability to improvise and a deep knowledge of the elements of music.
 Keyboard Theory plays a large role in achieving this.” …… Zane Hrynewich

 Today's children are smart.
 They have grown up with technology, they are savvy, they are aware and they are "plugged in" to the world around them.
 Giving them the most current musical tools can do nothing but promote creativity, a deeper understanding of all music, and produce better musicians.

 Today, the process continues to evolve.
 New materials are created and introduced throughout the term, as each of the current four levels is refined.
-Presently, levels are: Rudiments, Intermediate Level One, Intermediate Level Two, Advanced Level One and Advanced Level Two.
-Following are some of the features:
+Presently, levels are: Rudiments, Intermediate Level One, Intermediate Level Two, Advanced Level One, and Advanced Level Two.

 From the Saskatoon Talent Education Spring 2016 Newsletter.....

 Improvisation & KEYBOARD THEORY

 “Improvisation - the art or act of improvising, or of composing, uttering, executing, or arranging anything without previous preparation”

 By the time they are four or five, children are well-versed in the art of linguistic improvisation.
 They are able to organize abstract thoughts into sentences to have spontaneous conversations.
 At a very early age, they can use their imagination and creativity to write stories, draw pictures and express their dreams.
 Because this is a natural part of growing up, we take it for granted.